svphan1/Greatreads-client/README.md

-# Better Reads is an application that allows students to:
+#Greatreads is an application that allows users to:
+-View personal bookshelf and favorite authors <br />
--Search for books by name and author <br />
+-Add/edit/delete books and authors <br />
--Filter by genre <br />
+-Filter books and authors by name <br />
--View links to a certain book or author
-# and allows teachers to:
--Add/edit/delete books and authors

-In progress: Made with React, Semantic-UI, Node.js, Express, PostgreSQL, Knex.
+In progress: Made with React, Semantic-UI, CSS3, Node.js, Express, PostgreSQL, Knex.